jjenkov/polymorph/README.md

 personal computers.
 This includes supporting common personal computing use cases on the user's local PC - as well as communication with other user's PC.

+Even though the primary target users are personal users - several of the technologies coming out of the Polymorph project can be used for commercial use cases too - both in small companies and in larger enterprises.

 ## Polymorph Use Cases
 Below is a list of the personal computing use cases that Polymorph could address.